 TPS can be granted to an individual who is a national of a country designated for TPS and meets other requirements and has been continuously physically present in the U.S. since specific dates.

-What TPS means for the eligible individuals?
+What does TPS mean for the eligible individuals?

 During a designated period, TPS holders are:

 - Not removable from the U.S. and not detainable by DHS on the basis of his or her immigration status,

 - Eligible for an employment authorization document (EAD), and

 - Eligible for travel authorization.

 The U.S. currently provides TPS to over 300,000 foreign nationals from the following countries:

 Where do TPS holders live?